 Apart form the lack of resources that the present integration law faces, another challenge is if it offers a big picture of our ever-growing culturally diverse society.
 How, for example, does it promote acceptance as well as respect for new Finnishness and other new identities?

 It would be too simplistic to claim that the integration law is a utter failure.
 For one it keeps those who are hostile to our ever-growing cultural diversity at bay.
 Its existence permits it to indirectly integrate Finns as well to the idea that we are becoming a culturally diverse society.

 What does the act reflect about our views and expectations of newcomers?
 In many respects it reflects our expectations and too little of those that are being integrated.
 Thus we speak of two-way integration but in practice it’s one-way.

-Canadian Social psychologist J. W. Barry highlighted three important matters in order to manage successfully a culturally diverse society.
+Canadian Social psychologist J. W. Berry highlighted three important matters in order to manage successfully a culturally diverse society.
 Even if he speaks of multiculturalism, it can apply well to Finland, which accepts culturally diversity in its laws.

 - In our view there needs to be general support for cultural diversity as a valuable resource for a society;

 - There should be overall low levels of prejudice in the population;

 - There should be generally positive mutual attitudes among the various ethnocultural groups that constitute the society;

 - There needs to be a degree of attachment to the larger national society.